-- 12.11.1 Any gaming employee license may be temporarily and immediately suspended by the Director, the Commission, the Tribal Court or the Tribal Council or its designee for not more than 30 days if any of the following have occurred: - (A) the employee has been charged with a violation of any gaming law; - (B) the employee's continued employment as a primary management official or key employee of a game or gaming operation poses a threat to the general public; - (C) the employee has made a material false statement in his license application; - (D) the employee has participated in gaming unauthorized by his tribal gaming license; - (E) the employee has refused to comply with any lawful order of the Director, the Commission, the Tribal Council, the Tribal Court or the National Indian Gaming Commission; or - (F) if otherwise not identified, any of the events listed in (j)(1) above have occurred. - 12.11.2 If an employee has conducted any of the events as contained in Section 12.11.1(A) through (F) above, or that his non-compliance with this Ordinance is a direct and immediate threat to the peace, safety, morals or health or welfare of the community, the Director shall issue a notice of temporary suspension of the employee's gaming license which notice shall be served upon the employee or any agent of the employee.
+- 12.11.1 If the Commission determines that provisions listed pursuant to Section 12.10.1 were violated by any gaming employee licensee, the Commission shall provide written notice to the gaming employee licensee and afford the licensee the opportunity for a hearing prior to the issuance of any written order from the Commission suspending a gaming employee license.
+Only in the event the Commission determines that there exists a direct and immediate threat to the peace, safety. morals or health or welfare of the community may the Commission summarily suspend a gaming employee license pursuant to Sections 12.11.2 and 12.11.3.
+In the event the Commission suspends a license, the Commission may proceed to revoke a gaming employee license and affording the gaming employee licensee the opportunity to written notice and a hearing within thirty (30) days of any order suspending a gaming employee license.
+The Commission shall not, however. have the authority to suspend the pay of a licensee during the suspension process and/or any suspension periods.
+Commission may assess penalties and/or fines against a licensee in the event such conduct of a licensee warrants penalties and/or fines. - 12.11.2 Emergency Suspension.
+Any gaming employee license may only be temporarily and immediately suspended by written order of the Commission for not more than thirty (30) days if any of the following have occurred: - (A) the employee's continued employment as a primary management official or key employee of a game or gaming operation poses a direct and immediate threat to the peace, safety, morals or health or welfare of the community; - (B) the employee has made a material false statement in his license application; - (C) the employee has participated in gaming unauthorized by his tribal gaming license; or - (D) the employee has refused to comply with any written and lawful order of the Commission or the National Indian Gaming Commission. - 12.11.3 If an employee has conducted any of the events as contained in Section 12.11.1(A) through (E) above, or that his noncompliance with this Ordinance is a direct and immediate threat to the peace, safety, morals or health or welfare of the community, the Commission shall issue a written order of temporary suspension of the employee's gaming license which notice shall be served upon the employee or any agent of the employee.
 The order shall state the grounds upon which it is issued and the employee's right to a hearing.
 The employee shall immediately cease and desist operating in his gaming employee position upon receipt of the order.
-The Commission shall hold a hearing on the order within 14 calendar days of its receipt of the appeal.
+The Commission shall hold a hearing on the order within 14 calendar days of its receipt of the appeal (unless the hearing date is mutually extended by the Commission and the employee).
 At the hearing the employee shall have an opportunity to present testimony and cross-examine opposing witnesses, and to present any other evidence as to why his license should not be revoked.
 The hearing shall be governed in all respects in accordance with Tribal law and Commission regulations.
 The burden shall be on the licensee to establish continued eligibility for a license.